 Valencia Cathedral is located in the heart of the Old City of Valencia in Placa de l’almoina.
-It was built over an ancient Roman temple, the current building was constructed during the 13th Century and 15th Century in Gothic style.
+It was built over an ancient Roman temple.
+The current building was constructed during the 13th Century and 15th Centuries in Gothic style.

 The Cathedral is famous for being the home of the Holy Chalice, which is believed to be used by Jesus in the Last Supper.
 Over the years, the Chalice was used by many popes, most recently in 2006 by Pope Benedict XVI.

 However, not only does it house the Holy Chalice, but it also has many important artworks from the first Spanish Renaissance and artists such as Maella and Goya.
 When visiting the Cathedral, you can admire the Renaissance frescoes of the main altar; they represent 12 angels playing musical instruments.

 Finally, for the best views over Valencia, you can climb the 207 steps of the Miguelete Tower.